Tackling inequality in Milton Keynes: the Denny Review

 What happens next

 This report and recommendations will be presented to the BLMK Integrated Care Board for their response.
-We are expecting them to set out plans to address their next steps, and we will update this web page in November 2023.
+We are expecting them to set out plans to address their next steps, and we will add updates to the page.